-Property Name Valid Value Default Value Description DestinationJndiName JNDI Name None JNDI name of the destination bound in the JNDI tree of the JMS provider.
-The Administrator should provide all properties in the JMS provider itself.
+Property Name Valid Value Default Value Description DestinationJndiName JNDI Name none JNDI name of the destination bound in the JNDI tree of the JMS provider.
+Administrator should provide all properties in the JMS provider itself.
 This property name will be used only if ProviderIntegrationMode is jndi.

-DestinationProperties nationProperties Name value pairs separated by comma Specifies the javabean property names and values of the destination of the JMS client.
+Property Name Valid Value Default Value Description DestinationPropertie sName value pairs separated by comma none This specifies the javabean property names and values of the destination of the JMS client.
 Required only if ProviderIntegrationMode is javabean.